Kvitekvist/Auriel-s-Dream/README.md

 2. Click on Browse Modlists, and download Auriel's Dream from the gallery.

-3. Once the download of the wabbajack file is done, run the file and set the Installation folder the folder you just created.
+3. Once the download of the Wabbajack file is done, run the file and set the Installation folder the folder you just created.
 The downloads path should automatically fill in the installation path.

 4. Click the Go/Begin button
 5. Wait for Wabbajack to finish